tk-o/personal-site/content/blog/making-things-happen/index.md

 3. Taking notes allows you to see a bigger picture of your mind.
 4. Have a starting plan and execute it step by step.
 5. Look for feedback to improve your plan.
+6. **Either you change the future, or the future will change you.**